MartySkitch/AntennaSwitch/README.txt

-		-- First pass worked but need to clean up UI and messages Added code to support Device Control Network DCN - 28-Mar-2021 Updated Node-Red to send DCN packtets - 28-Mar-21
+		-- First pass worked but need to clean up UI and messages Added code to support Device Control Network DCN - 28-Mar-2021 Updated Node-Red to send DCN packtets - 28-Mar-21 Added Get to Set so that the current switch is known - 29-Mar-21